Legal, Copyright and Comment Policy

 ANONYMOUS OR PSEUDONYMOUS COMMENTS

 Please note: It has been the policy at MTP since 2006 that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
 This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google or Pandora.
-We’ve been at this for a while now, and we can spot trolls, so save yourself some time.
+We’ve been at this for a while now, and we are pretty good trollspotters, so save yourself some time.

 DMCA notices should be sent to our registered agent at copyright1 [at] musictechpolicy [dot com] We do not send DMCA notices to Chilling Effects, but we may send them to the FBI or state law enforcement authorities.